ngspipes/main/docs/ToolsRepository.md

 #### Argument descriptions

 _arguments_ is an array of JSON objects that describes each argument of a specific command.
 For each argument is required to define its _name_, its _argumentType_, if it is _isRequired_ and its _description_.
 The type of each argument must be one of the following: integer number (`int`); file (`file`); text (`string`); real number (`double`) or a directory (`directory`).
 The _isRequired_ property, which can be defined as `true` or `false`, indicates if is necessary to set a value to this argument or is an optional argument.
 As an example, consider the `trimmomatic` tool, which only has a command.
-For SINGLE END data,  one output ad input file are specified.
-Therefore, it is necessary to add to its descriptor the following information:
+For SINGLE END data,  one output and input file are specified.
+Therefore, it is necessary to add to its descriptor the information specified in Example 3.2.

 ```
 {